Let's talk Book Clubs and Reading Groups

 Conference information and registration can be found at www.vacla.org/newsletters/

-The deadline to apply for a VCLA Fall Conference Scholarship has been extended until next Saturday, September 22.
-The scholarships are for first-time conference attendees to introduce them to everything VCLA has to offer as well as to help offset some of the conference fees.
-If you, a library staff member or someone you know could benefit from one of these scholarships, please feel free so apply or share the information.
+Reminder that the deadline to apply for a VCLA Fall Conference Scholarship is next Saturday, September 15.
+The scholarships are for first-time conference attendees to introduce them to everything VCLA has to offer.

 The scholarship application can be found on our website under the newsletters tab. http://www.vacla.org/newsletters/